Sunilkumaur/Sunilkumaur/README.md

 # 💫 About Me:
-I'm an IBM webMethods Middleware Developer and Support Consultant<br>with over 2.5 years of experience in handling deadline driven middleware<br>projects in Wipro.
-Also an AWS Cloud Enthusiast and self learner of it.<br>Developed architectures by leveraging AWS Cloud services
+I'm an IBM webMethods Middleware Developer and Support Consultant with over 2.5 years of experience in handling deadline driven middleware<br>projects in Wipro.
+Also an AWS Cloud Enthusiast and self learner of it.Developed architectures by leveraging AWS Cloud services

 ## 🌐 Socials: